gaioguys/GAIO.jl/paper/paper.md

 # Conclusion

 GAIO.jl is introduced via an example of a three dimensional dynamical system.
 The package has been redesigned to balance high performance and elegance, no longer needing to rely on two languages to do so.
-Future work is planned to use these structures e.g. for homology computation in cubical complexes, as well as to even more tightly integrate into the existing scientific computing ecosystem.
+Future work is planned to use these structures e.g., for homology computation in cubical complexes, as well as to even more tightly integrate into the existing scientific computing ecosystem.

 # References